Updated: May 27

 5G & Security

-The key phrase of 5G security is secure by design, which means that the security issues must be taken into consideration from the beginning while the 5G infrastructure is built.
+The key phrase of 5G security is security by design, which means that the security issues must be taken into consideration at the beginning of 5G network construction.
 To achieve this, National Communications Commission (NCC) of Taiwan has implemented the following policies to regulate the operators.

 All 5G bandwidth bidders are asked to submitted a 5G Network Protection Plan.
 Only those whose plan is approved by NCC are qualified to join the bid.